Modules | C++

 // Scalar thresholds

-// Per-edge max length via callable, no aspect ratio check
+// Per-edge max length via callable, no quality check

 auto checker = tf::make_collapse_checker<float>(